-I initially trained as painter in the early 80’s at Bretton Hall College in Yorkshire, under the tutelage of David Hill the JMW Turner expert.
+I initially trained as painter in the early 80’s at Bretton Hall College in Yorkshire, under the tutelage of Professor David Hill, the JMW Turner expert.

 In the early 90’s I spent a year in Hiroshima, Japan, studying the exacting art of Japanese brush painting.
 My paintings combine an interest in anatomy and movement, freedom and form.